sunimp/TONKit/README.md

 ## License

-The `TonKit.Swift` toolkit is open source and available under the terms of the [MIT License](https://github.com/sunimp/TonKit.Swift/blob/master/LICENSE).
+The `TONKit.Swift` toolkit is open source and available under the terms of the [MIT License](https://github.com/sunimp/TONKit.Swift/blob/master/LICENSE).